Endosulfan tragedy in Kerala: Consequences

 In 1981, Sripadre, an independent environmental journalist, first exposed the consequences of the large-scale use of the pesticide endosulfan by reporting on various disorders among domestic animals in areas sprayed with the pesticide.
 On December 25, 1981, Evidence Weekly published a report on cows giving birth to calves with deformed limbs after aerial spraying of endosulfan in Enmakaje.

 It was later discovered that the use of endosulfan also had a significant impact on humans.
-The health effects of the spraying of endosulfan were evident in the people of 11 panchayats in the district, with the victims suffering from birth defects, physical disabilities, mental retardation, cancer, and gynecological problems.
+The health effects of the spraying of endosulfan were evident in the people of 11 panchayats in the district, with the victims suffering from birth defects, physical disabilities, intellectual disability, cancer, and gynecological problems.
 Similar to Kerala, the same health problems are now being seen in the South Canara district of Karnataka, where the Karnataka Cashew Development Corporation aerially sprayed endosulfan on cashew orchards for over 20 years.
 Since 1995, 500 deaths have been officially recognized as being related to the spraying of endosulfan.

 Following widespread public opposition, in 1998, the Kerala government temporarily suspended aerial spraying of endosulfan.
 In February 2001, a government-appointed team from the Kerala Agricultural University recommended an immediate halt to aerial spraying.
 Government imposed a permanent ban of this pesticide following a lower court ruling in 2001.
 In January 2002, the National Institute of Occupational Health released a report stating that they had found traces of endosulfan in water samples and blood samples collected from the village of Padre.
 A study published in 2018 found that endosulfan residues persist in Kasaragod soil even 20 years after its use was stopped.